xames3/smart/docs/source/explained/docker/index.rst

 One week into Docker
 -------------------------------------------------------------------------------

-By now, I was a week into using Docker, and I was totally hooked!
+By now, I was a week into using Docker, and I was totally hooked.
 I had a basic understanding of what Docker and containerisation are and roughly how the whole ecosystem works.
 I was excited to explore and experiment even more.